Psiphon-Inc/conduit/src/inproxy/README.md

     }
 };

-// Example of logging info ConduitModule.logInfo("Tag", "This is an informational message");
+// Log information examples ConduitModule.logInfo('MyTag', 'This is an info message');
+ConduitModule.logWarn('MyTag', 'This is a warning message');

-// Example of logging errors ConduitModule.logError("Tag", "This is an error message");
+ConduitModule.logError('MyTag', 'This is an error message');
 ```

 ### Events Emitted to React Native Host